How do I renew my driving licence at 70?

 To renew online, you must provide information such as an active email address, your home addresses from the last three years, your National Insurance number and a valid UK passport number.

-It’s important to note that some third party websites may charge a fee if you renew your licence through them, so always make sure you use the government website, which charges nothing.
+Important: some third-party websites may charge a fee if you renew your licence through them, so always make sure you use the government website, which charges nothing.

 Whether you apply online or via post, there’s a medical declaration section of the form that you must fill in.
 This section requires more information about your medical history, any conditions that you have and confirmation that your eyesight is up to standard for driving.
 These questions should be answered as honestly as possible to ensure that you’re safe to drive on public roads.
 In some cases, you may be required to have a medical examination and have the form signed by the doctor or nurse who assesses you.